Portfolio-Allan-Rolle/100AngularChallenges/README.md

 82. Build a pipe that filters an array of objects based on a given property and filter value.
 83. Build a pipe that converts a value from one currency to another using a provided exchange rate.
 84. Build a pipe that formats a raw string of numbers into a well-structured phone number format (e.g., (555) 555–5555).
+85. Build a pipe that converts a file size in bytes to a more human-readable format, such as KB, MB, or GB.